-Bike Seat Height — Get It Right This Time
+Bike Seat Height — Learn How to Adjust It Correctly

 Riding a bicycle with the saddle height set incorrectly is not just an inconvenience, it’s dangerous, inefficient, and unhealthy.
 If you’re new to cycling and just bought your first bicycle, it’s important to get the saddle set to the correct height.

 Most bicycles come with an easy-to-adjust seat post including measurement markings so you can see how high the seat is.
 However, if you don’t know how high should the bike seat be, you’ll need to measure a few things and adjust the seat accordingly.

 Why Does Bike Seat Height Matter so Much?

 The height of your saddle directly affects how your legs operate the pedals, so if it’s too low you have to pedal harder and use unnecessary energy, which will negatively affect your cycling performance.

 If it’s too high, you’ll struggle to keep your feet in place which could result in an accident.
 Over a long period of time, a saddle set at the incorrect height could cause damage to your joints and lead to knee pain or lower back pain.

 Seat height can also differ depending on the cycling discipline, with road bike seat height usually set higher than mountain bike seat height for better aerodynamics.